MolSSI/QCElemental/docs/source/install.rst

 Test the Installation
 ---------------------

-You can test to make sure that Elemental is installed correctly by first installing ``pytest``
+You can test to make sure that Elemental is installed correctly by first installing ``pytest``.

 From ``conda``: